chasewnelson/EBT/README.md

         split_fasta.pl <my_multi_fasta_file.fasta>

 * **store\_fasta\_by\_ID.pl**.
 You want to create a new FASTA file containing only a certain subset of another FASTA.
-At the command line, provide this script with two arguments: (1) a FASTA (.fa or .fasta) file containing multiple sequences; and (2) a .txt file containing one column with the FASTA IDs you want in your new FASTA file.
+At the command line, provide this script with two arguments: (1) a FASTA (.fa or .fasta) file containing multiple sequences; and (2) a .txt file containing one column with the FASTA IDs you want in your new FASTA file — there should be NO HEADER.
 This script will create a new FASTA file in the working directory, containing the sequences whose headers begin with the IDs in argument (2).
 Redirect (>) the output to create a file.
 Here's an example:

         store_fasta_by_ID.pl <all_seqs.fasta> <wanted_seqs_headers.txt> > <just_wanted_seqs.fasta>